-- " Ensures that construction activities are properly managed in respect of environmental aspects and impacts. - " Enables the wind energy facility construction activities to be undertaken without significant disruption to other land uses in the area, in particular with regard to noise impacts, farming practices, traffic and road use, and effects on local residents. - " Minimises the impact on the vegetation and habitats value of the site and where possible adds to the botanical record of this area. - " Minimises the impact on the archaeological and historical value of the site and where possible adds to the archaeological record of this area. - " Minimises impacts on birds and other fauna using the site. - " Establishes an environmental baseline, where possible, during construction, particularly with regard to priority bird species using the site.
+- " Ensures that construction activities are properly managed in respect of environmental aspects and impacts. - " Enables the wind energy facility construction activities to be undertaken without significant disruption to other land uses in the area, in particular with regard to noise impacts, farming practices, traffic and road use, and effects on local residents. - " Minimises the impact on the vegetation and habitats value of the site and where possible adds to the botanical record of this area. - " Minimises the impact on the archaeological and historical value of the site and where possible adds to the archaeological record of this area. - " Minimises impacts on birds and other fauna using the site. - Establishes an environmental baseline during construction activities on the site, where possible, particularly with regard to priority bird species using the site.